inlife/nexrender-boilerplate/README.md

 # IMPORTANT

-`nexrender` recently has been updated to a new major version.
+`nexrender` recently has been updated to a new major stable version.
 Currently this boilerplate project doesnt reflect that changes.
-It describes how to work with old ["stable"](https://github.com/inlife/nexrender/tree/stable) version of nexrender.
+It describes how to work with old ["archived"](https://github.com/inlife/nexrender/tree/stable) version of nexrender.

-I recommend working with a [new version of nexrender](https://github.com/inlife/nexrender), the README explains quite a lot and covers majority of the information shown in this repo too.
+I recommend working with a [new stable version of nexrender](https://github.com/inlife/nexrender), the README explains quite a lot and covers majority of the information shown in this repo too.

 # END OF IMPORTANT